-Crabgrass is king of New England weeds.
+Crabgrass is the king of New England weeds.
 By far the hardest to control.
 And by far the most ignored until it’s too late.
-Crabgrass control starts early April, and you’re window of opportunity is short lived.
+Crabgrass control starts early April, and your window of opportunity is short-lived.
 This is because Crabgrass is an annual weed that spreads by seed.
-For this reason, the only way to stop it, is to use a powerful pre-emergent herbicide before germination.
+For this reason, the only way to stop it is to use a powerful pre-emergent herbicide before germination.
 Waiting until late spring to kill established crabgrass is futile, and often harms desirable grass more than anything.

-By now most of last years mulch is likely decomposed into a fine dust, and maybe even a lot has been blown away but he wind.
+By now most of last year’s mulch is likely decomposed into fine dust, and maybe even a lot has been blown away but the wind.
 Remembering what mulch is used for will reaffirm it’s importance on your lawn care list this Spring.

 This practice may be making its way out in modern lawn practice.
-It is however a tried and true Spring Lawn technique for “waking up” a dormant lawn.
-By performing an initial low mowing while grass is still dormant, you expose the soil, lightly dethatching the top layer, and gets rid of most of the debris from winter.
+It is, however, a tried and true Spring Lawn technique for “waking up” a dormant lawn.
+By performing an initial low mowing while the grass is still dormant, you expose the soil, lightly dethatching the top layer, and get rid of most of the debris from winter.
 This would be a good time to seed as well.
 We won’t discuss seed here due to the number of people who falsely believe it’s a Fall only service.

 The time to call is now!

 Want a greener lawn this year?
 Want to save money with early bird discounts?
 Want to have peace of mind that you won’t be chasing down crabgrass in July?
 Then do it differently this year.
 Contact us by March 30th for 15% off all Spring Lawn and Landscaping Services.
-Use the button to below to setup your free quote.
+Use the button below to set up your free quote.
 Or call Mike at (860) 222-7171